21 Traditional Cantonese Meals: The Best List

 Traditional Cantonese Meals-Ling-Cantonese Steamed Fish

-Cantonese steamed fish is a simple, traditional dish that is often one of the last dishes at a Chinese banquet (right before the last rice and noodle course).
-Finished with a light soy sauce, Cantonese Steamed Fish is a healthy and simple dish suitable for any occasion.
+Cantonese steamed fish is a simple, traditional Cantonese meal often served as the last dish at a Chinese banquet (right before the last rice and noodle course).
+Finished with a light soy sauce, it is healthy, simple, and suitable for any occasion.

-If it’s served at Lunar New Year banquets, you know it’s something special.
-Despite being a staple at any and all family gatherings, Cantonese Steamed Fish with Ginger and Shallots is still modest enough to be enjoyed as part of a simple weeknight spread.
+If it’s served at Lunar New Year banquets, you know it’s special.
+Despite being a staple at any family gathering, Cantonese Steamed Fish with Ginger and Shallots is still modest enough to be enjoyed as part of a simple weeknight spread.

 Traditional Cantonese Meals-Ling-Rice Rolls

-Cheung fun 肠粉 (Coeng4 Fan2) is a general term for sheets of rice noodles that have been rolled up.
-It can be used to talk about rice noodle rolls with or without fillings (shrimp, minced beef, or dried shrimp and scallions cooked into the rice noodles).
+Cheung fun 肠粉 (Coeng4 Fan2) is a general term for sheets of rolled rice noodles.
+It can be used to describe rice noodle rolls with or without fillings (shrimp, minced beef, or dried shrimp and scallions cooked into the rice noodles).

 Traditional Cantonese Meals-Ling-Wonton Noodles